-Toy Design I/II

-TOYD200/201 - 3 credits/3 credits
+Toy Design I/II TOYD200/201 - 3 credits/3 credits

-In these courses, students develop an understanding of the creative process of toy design.
-Emphasis is placed on developing toys that engage children in what is referred to in the toy industry as "play patterns."
-Students apply skills in drawing, model making, and fabrication to create original toys that engage children in imaginative play and shape developmental skills and decision-making, socialization, and creativity.
+Students develop an understanding of the creative process of toy design.
+Emphasis is placed on developing toys which engage children in what is referred to in the toy industry as "play patterns."
+Students apply skills in drawing, model making, and fabrication to create original toys which engage children in imaginative play and shape developmental skills and decision-making, socialization and creativity.
 Students learn to conduct market research and analysis to insure that their designs are appropriate for the category of toys they are designing.
-Using various fabrication techniques, students will translate their idea into 3-D models, and present the final products to faculty and visiting toy industry professionals.
+Using various fabrication techniques, students will translate their idea into 3D models, and present the final products to faculty and visiting toy industry professionals.

 Prerequisite: TOYD200 is a prerequisite for TOYD201.
+Lab Fee: \$50

-Drawing I
+Drawing I TOYD220 - 2 credits

-The purpose of this class is for students to become fully articulate in a new drawing language called Visual Communication.
+Students become fully articulate in a new drawing language called Visual Communication.
 To communicate effectively, a designer needs to have at their disposal a broad range of drawing skills.
-Students spend the semester becoming familiar with the principles of perspective and more importantly, they learn the useful particulars and shortcuts pertaining to sketching.
+Students become familiar with the principals of perspective and more importantly, they learn the useful particulars and shortcuts pertaining to sketching.

-Drawing II
+Drawing II TOYD221 - 2 credits

-This second semester course is an introduction to the theory and practice of sketching, drawing, and rendering techniques as applied to toy product.
-Focus is on rapid visual sketching as well as marker rendering, which enable the designer to convey information about surface characteristics such as color, texture, and material.
+Introduction to the theory and practice of sketching, drawing, and rendering techniques as applied to toy product.
+Focus is on rapid visual sketching as well as marker rendering, which enable the designer to convey information about surface characteristics such as color, texture and material.